Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-Finally we want to present one explicit example, the Temperley-Lieb algebras, which is of particular interest in low dimensional topology and categorification.
-We present new ways to establish semi-simplicity conditions, and construction and computation of the dimensions of the simple modules the Temperley-Lieb algebras.
+Finally we want to present one explicit example, the Temperley--Lieb algebras, which is of particular interest in low-dimensional topology and categorification.
+Our main goal is to construct new (graded) cellular bases, and use our approach to establish semisimplicity conditions, and construct and compute the dimensions of its simple modules in new ways.

+We start by briefly recalling the necessary definitions.
+The reader unfamiliar with these algebras might consider for example \cite[Section 6]{gl} (or \cite{astproofs}, where we recall the basics in detail using the usual Temperley--Lieb diagrams and our notation).

-Recall that the \textit{Temperley-Lieb algebra} $\cal{TL}_d(\delta)$ in $d$-strands with a fixed, chosen parameter\footnote{We exclude $q=\pm\sqrt[2]{-1}$ for technical reasons.
-But something can still be said in those cases, see Remark~\ref{rem-deltazero}.
-Moreover, the $\sll{2}$ case works with any root of unity $q\in\K$ by setting $l=\mathrm{ord}(q^2)$, see~\cite[Definition~2.3]{at}.} $\delta\in\K^{\ast}-\{1,\pm\sqrt[2]{-1}\}$ is the free diagram algebra over $\K$ with basis consisting of all possible non-intersecting tangle diagrams with $d$ bottom and top boundary points modulo boundary preserving isotopy and the local relation for evaluating circles, that is\footnote{We point out that there are two different conventions about circle evaluations in the literature: evaluating to $\delta$ or to $-\delta$.
-We use the first convention because we want to stay close to the cited literature.},
+Fix $\delta=q+q^{-1}$ for $q\in\K^{\ast}$.\footnote{The $\sll{2}$ case works with any $q\in\K^{\ast}$, including even roots of unity, see e.g. \cite[Definition 2.3]{at}.} Recall that the \textit{Temperley--Lieb algebra} $\cal{TL}_d(\delta)$ in $d$ strands with parameter $\delta$ is the free diagram algebra over $\K$ with basis consisting of all possible non-intersecting tangle diagrams with $d$ bottom and top boundary points modulo boundary preserving isotopy and the local relation for evaluating circles given by the parameter\footnote{We point out that there are two different conventions about circle evaluations in the literature: evaluating to $\delta$ or to $-\delta$.
+We use the first convention because we want to stay close to the cited literature.} $\delta$.